angular/angular/aio/content/guide/frequent-ngmodules.md

 # Frequently-used NgModules

-You may want to use code in other published [NgModules](guide/glossary#ngmodule "Definition of NgModule").
-You can import NgModules in order to use their [declarables](guide/glossary#declarable "Definition of a declarable").
+To use one or more [declarables](guide/glossary#declarable "Definition of a declarable") (components, directives, and pipes) exported by an Angular [NgModule](guide/glossary#ngmodule "Definition of NgModule"), import the NgModule.

-For example, you can import `CommonModule` from `@angular/common` for access to the Angular directives such as `NgIf` and `NgFor`.
+For example, you can import `CommonModule` from `@angular/common` for access to the Angular directives `NgIf` and `NgFor`.
 You can import `FormsModule` from `@angular/forms` if your components have `[(ngModel)]` two-way binding expressions.

-For more about NgModules, see [Organizing your app with NgModules](guide/ngmodules "Organizing your app with NgModules").
+For more about NgModules, see [NgModules](guide/ngmodules "NgModules").

 ## Summary of frequently-used NgModules